 There are a few factors that can contribute to the overheating of a pressure washer pump.
 One of the main causes is running the pressure washer for long periods of time without giving it breaks to cool down.
 Another cause can be using the pressure washer in high ambient temperatures, such as on a hot summer day.
 Additionally, using a pressure washer that is not rated for the specific task can put excessive strain on the pump and cause it to overheat.

-See also Does John Deere Make Pressure Washer
+See also Why Does My Sun Joe Pressure Washer Keep Shutting Off

 To prevent overheating, it is important to follow proper operating procedures and give the pressure washer regular breaks to cool down.
 It is also important to use the pressure washer in appropriate temperatures and make sure it is rated for the tasks you are performing.
 Regular maintenance, such as cleaning the pump’s inlet filter and checking for any leaks, can also help prevent overheating and prolong the lifespan of the pump.